 We could imagine how these extra cognitive abilities can allow us to collaboratively brainstorm, design or compose new levels of invention and expression.
 Or how they would enable us to visualize, interpret and feel data about the world around us, to create and share new understandings, higher level abstractions and mental models that were previously impossible to fathom.
 We can also imagine a world without unnecessary screens or interfaces, and instead knowing the temperature of your home, health of a crop, price of a stock, status of a project or location of a loved one upon just requesting the information in your mind.
 And these cognitive abilities can keep the human mind in the loop as we continue to make progress in building artificial intelligences with higher level thought abstractions, ensuring a greater probability that we are aligned with and in control of the future we are building.

-Beyond just the extra cognitive abilities, we can try to empathize how it might feel, by drawing parallels to where we, or others, have experienced an expanded sensory input or a sense of connection to others.
+Beyond just the extra cognitive abilities, it may be like trying to explain color to a blind person.
+But we can try to empathize how it might feel, by drawing parallels to where we, or others, have experienced an expanded sensory input or a sense of connection to others.
 Experiences such as emotionally connecting with another mind, physical touch with a loved one, or conversely the aversion we have to solitary confinement, loneliness or trapped-in syndrome.
 We can look at the value we place on the diverse sensations we can experience, from the mundane to the profound, and conversely the agony experienced by those that have lost the ability to feel through injury or paralysis, or emotionally through depression.
 Or by empathizing with the extreme joy and bewilderment when someone that was blind or deaf, can see or hear for the first time.

 We recognize these feelings as being the peak of human experience.
 If connecting and upgrading our minds is in pursuit of heightening and expanding these experiences, creating such a technology could help make us more human than ever.
 And before we reach that point, we will undoubtedly discover new ways to cure diseases, prolong life, and understand more about how the most complex structure in the universe, our mind, works.
 This is why I believe it is so important to work on this.